explosion/spacy-llm/README.md

 ## ⚠️ Warning: experimental package

-This package is experimental and it is possible that changes made to the interface will be breaking.
+This package is experimental and it is possible that changes made to the interface will be breaking in minor version updates.

 ## ⏳ Install